thibault-cne/Writeups/GreHack_22/FaaS/README.md

 ![FaaS html page](./static/page.png "FaaS html page")

-The second thing I thought with the given exemple was that I could maybe open a file on the server using the `/compute_file` entrypoint.
+The first thing I thought with the given exemple was that I could maybe open a file on the server using the /compute_file entrypoint.

+I started to create a rust project to compile it into WASM.
+That's when I started to have troubles first because I didn't knew anything about rust and also because I didn't managed to compile into WASM.
+So I created a cargo project and made a first rust program to display a Hello World (classic).

 ```rust